kazuto-nishimori/Open-Source-GIS/lab8/index.md

 <img src="/lab8/lowres.png" width="500">

 The drought layer brings another source of uncertainty and error.
-Unlike the other layers, this raster presents its data in absolute terms: the number of prople exposed to drought.
+Unlike the other layers, this raster presents its data in absolute terms: the number of people exposed to drought.
 Tate (2013) mentions in his paper that "using absolute size, the areas of greatest vulnerability will always be those with the greatest population".
 To be consistent with the other layers, the authors ought to have normalized the values by population before reclassifying it into quintiles.

 ## Comments on Uncertainty in Vulnerability Research, Reproducibility, and Replicability <a name="conc"></a>